Mission UPSC

 Key Concepts

-Temple Architecture: Divided into Nagara (North Indian), Dravidian (South Indian), and Vesara (Mixed) styles.
+Hindu Temple Architecture - Classified into Nagara (North India) and Dravidian (South India) styles.

 Important Facts

-• •[2nd century BCE to 6th century CE] Ajanta CavesFamous for rock-cut architecture and exquisite frescoes, significant to Buddhist art.
+• •[2nd century BCE to 6th century CE] Ajanta CavesFamous for its rock-cut Buddhist caves and exquisite frescoes, representing the pinnacle of ancient Indian art.

 Mnemonics & Memory Tricks